I was born and raised on acreage just outside of Qualicum Beach, on Vancouver Island, BC.

 I heard James Taylor say on Oprah’s Masterclass that if you fall in love with drugs or alcohol the first time you try them, you should run like hell in the opposite direction.
 I loved them both instantly but never ran.
 I saturated myself in them, putting them before most everything and everyone in my life to varying degrees for close to 20 years.

 I didn’t realize it at the time, but PTSD was a catalyst for my desire to escape.

 I experienced a lot of trauma growing up, and drinking and doing drugs was my attempt to outrun the resulting fear and sadness.
 In the absence of family members who were capable of helping me process the debilitating depression and anxiety symptoms I experienced, getting wasted became all the more desirable.

 Unfortunately, getting wasted wasn’t a good fit for me.
 There were loads of embarrassing scenarios over the years, and I used the memories of them to remind me that I didn’t deserve kindness.

 As harsh as it sounds, I spent close to 20 years thinking I was a piece of shit, and that belief helped fuel addictions to all sorts of toxic substances, beliefs, and behaviors.

-New trauma from my addiction-fuelled lifestyle compounded with trauma from my youth and things started to visibly fall apart in my late 20s.
-The issues carried on into my 30s when I experienced living in a constant state of panic.
+In my 20s, new trauma compounded with trauma from my youth and things started to visibly fall apart.
+The issues carried on into my 30s when I began to live in a constant state of internal chaos and panic.
 Anxiety, depression, and self-hatred ruled my life and manifested into all sorts of projection methods.
 I didn’t know how to be nice to people, because I didn’t know how to be nice to myself.

 There’s only so far you can go with that kind of lifestyle before you hit a brick wall, and thankfully, I hit one before I ended up dead.